Youngkin won’t say if he’ll push for abortion law changes in Virginia - NewsBreak

 Youngkin won’t say if he’ll push for abortion law changes in Virginia

 RICHMOND, Va.
-(WRIC) — Gov. Glenn Youngkin said states should have the power to make their own abortion laws but, at least for now, he’s not committing to any specific changes in Virginia.
+(WRIC) — Governor Glenn Youngkin said states should have the power to make their own abortion laws but, at least for now, he’s not committing to any specific changes in Virginia.

 Youngkin’s comments come as leaked documents suggest the U.S. Supreme Court is poised to strike down federal protections.
 In a draft majority opinion written by Justice Samuel Alito, the conservative-leaning bench voted to strike down Roe v.
 Wade, describing the landmark decision as “egregiously wrong from the start.”